OJddJO/DungeonCrawler/technicalSpecification.md

 3. Additional Features

--   Crafting and Alchemy *: Crafting items from materials and recipes.
+-   Crafting and Alchemy : Crafting items from materials and recipes.
 -   Scalability: Increasing difficulty with character level.
--   Quest System *: Integration of optional objectives in the dungeon.
+-   Quest System : Integration of optional objectives in the dungeon.
--   Random Events *: Introduction of random events to spice up gameplay.
+-   Random Events : Introduction of random events to spice up gameplay.
--   ~Multiplayer *: Possibility to play cooperatively.
+-   ~Multiplayer : Possibility to play cooperatively.
 Multiplayer will be local, either on the same computer or on the same network (implemented with the Python library 'socket').~

-*: Not implemented in the game in the initial version, as of November 8, 2023.

 4. Technical Requirements

--   Platform: Compatible with Windows and maybe Linux operating systems.
+-   Platform : Compatible with Windows and maybe Linux operating systems.
 (The project is developed on Windows, so it is natively supported by Windows) (To be determined)
--   Programming Language: Python
+-   Programming Language : Python
--   User Interface: Terminal-based user interface.
+-   User Interface : Terminal-based user interface.
--   Graphics and Sound: Integration of ASCII graphics, no sound.
+-   Graphics and Sound : Integration of ASCII graphics, no sound.
--   ~Multiplayer *: Implementation of local multiplayer functionality.~
+-   ~Multiplayer : Implementation of local multiplayer functionality.~

-*: Not implemented in the game in the initial version, as of November 8, 2023.

 5. Timeline